mgentry612/in_memory_db/README.md

-# devoted-db
+# in-memory db

-devoted-db is an in-memory database system built with node.js and TypeScript.
+in-memory db is an in-memory database system built with node.js and TypeScript.

 ## Installation